ahmadalwy3/ahmadalwy3/Advanced-settings.md

 The advanced settings available are described below.
 Be aware that those settings may change or be removed in the future, or more may be added.

-If you want to reset a specific setting to its defautl value, just delete the value, uBO will fill the missing value with the default one.
+If you want to reset a specific setting to its default value, just delete the value, uBO will fill the missing value with the default one.

 If you want to reset all settings to their default values, delete everything then press _"Apply changes"_.